-To see framing in elevation views make sure framing has been generated and that it is set to display in those camera views.
+To see framing in elevation views make sure framing has been generated and that the appropriate layers are set to display in those views.

-This message displays when you do not have a video card driver provided by the manufacturer, often described as an installed client driver.
+This message displays when you do not have an up-to-date video card driver provided by the manufacturer, often described as an installed client driver.

 You may receive this message if you have an outdated video driver or an unsupported video card.

-The Project Browser is a convenient way access to all of the views saved with an open file.
+The Project Browser is a convenient way to access all of the views that are present in a plan or layout file.

 Live views may experience a loss in quality as you zoom and pan on the layout page.
 To restore a view’s resolution, simply update or refresh it.

 View, manage, and share 360° Panorama renderings all within your Chief Architect Online Account.

 3D Viewer Models can be viewed directly in a web browser, on a social media profile such as Facebook or Twitter, or be embedded directly into a website.

 Learn what steps to take to run Virtual Reality in Chief Architect and get the best performance possible on your system.

 Use the AR mode to visualize what your model will look like in a real world environment.